Discover 5 Iconic Vienna Attractions for Unforgettable Adventures

 St. Stephen’s Cathedral

-It was followed by the Gothic-style reconstruction in the 14th century, along with the addition of the chancel and chapels of St. Steffl dates back to the 15th century, From the 17th to the 19th century.
-Improvements and other buildings followed and the entire building was rebuilt after the Second World War.
+It was followed by the Gothic-style reconstruction in the 14th century, along with the addition of the chancel and chapels of St. Steffl, which dates back to the 15th century, From the 17th to the 19th century.
+Improvements and other buildings followed, and the entire building was rebuilt after the Second World War.

 Belvedere Palace

-One of Vienna’s most popular attractions is the Belvedere Palace, which really has two magnificent Baroque buildings: the Lower Belvedere and the Upper Belvedere.
-Worth seeing is also the Marble Hall, a stunning two-story hall with numerous historical sculptures, paintings and ceiling frescoes.
+One of Vienna’s most popular attractions is the Belvedere Palace, which has two magnificent Baroque buildings: the Lower Belvedere and the Upper Belvedere.
+Worth seeing is also the Marble Hall, a stunning two-story hall with numerous historical sculptures, paintings, and ceiling frescoes.

 The Lower Palace also has a marble hall known for its oval gypsum medallions and rich ceiling frescoes.
-As well as a marble gallery built to house a collection of historical statues.
+A marble gallery was also built to house a collection of historical statues.
 Other noteworthy buildings include the Winter Palace, a Baroque building that once housed the Court Treasury.

 The Vienna State Opera

-The Vienna State Opera, one of the largest and most magnificent theaters in the world, has hosted many of the most important composers, conductors, soloists and dancers in the world.
-Opera and ballet performances are performed at least 300 times a year, fueled by an obsession with music dating back to 1625.
-When the first Viennese Court Opera was performed.
+The Vienna State Opera, one of the world’s largest and most magnificent theaters, has hosted many influential composers, conductors, soloists, and dancers.
+Opera and ballet performances are performed at least 300 times a year, fueled by an obsession with music dating back to 1625 when the first Viennese Court Opera was performed.

 Today’s massive opera house was built in 1869 and is characterized by its French style of the early Renaissance.
-Named after his paintings of famous opera scenes and the exquisite Tea Room with its precious tapestries.
-With 2,211 spectators and 110 musicians, the opera house is able to accommodate an audience.
+It was named after his paintings of famous opera scenes and the exquisite Tea Room with its precious tapestries.
+With 2,211 spectators and 110 musicians, the opera house can accommodate an audience.
 Vienna is pretty much synonymous with opera.